maths/moodle-qtype_stack/doc/en/Authoring/Question_blocks.md

 ## Textdownload block ##

-A new feature in 4.4 is the ability to construct a text-file using CASText and to provide a link to it for download.
+STACK can construct a text-file using CASText and provide a link to it for download.
 This is obviously a way for serving out randomised data to the student.
 Do note that you can generate whatever you want as the content of that file, one could even generate a LaTeX template with question specific values for the student to fill things in.
 Read more about [serving data out](Serving_out_data.md).

 ## Commonstring block ##